py-Thony/Use-Python-for-Scraping-Market-Analysis/README.md

 ### Result in CSV

+_Once the textual information of all the books in the category is recovered, everything is saved in a.csv file as below:_

 | Book  Title | UPC Code | Product Type | Price(ExclTax) | Price(InclTax) | Taxes | Availability | Number of reviews | nb of stars | Image Url |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |
 | It's  Only  the  Himalayas  | a22124811bfa8350 | Books | £45.17 | £45.17 | £0.00 | In  stock  (19  available)  | 0 | Two | http://books.toscrape.com/media/.../.../foo.jpg |